chien172431/SNNForSleepPosture/README.md

-# SNN chip for sleep posture classification
+# SNN chip for sleeping posture classification
 Spiking Neural Networks (SNN) chip for sleeping posture classification.
 Scheduler, CSRAM and network grid are re-design for this application